-The financial crisis has plunged the United States and the rest of the world into what is being called, because of its severity, the Great Recession.
+The financial crisis of 2008 has plunged the United States and the rest of the world into what is being called, because of its severity, the Great Recession.
 Economies run on their own cycle, regardless of who is president, because most of the factors affecting the economy are beyond their control.
 When recessions do occur, it takes time for them to reach bottom and to recover, and the deeper the recession, the longer it takes to recover from it.
 When Obama became president, the economy was still contracting, only reaching bottom in the middle of his term.
 The United States is currently on an upswing and it will continue to improve whether Obama or Romney is elected.
 President Obama, for the most part, has done the right thing.
 He needed to increase the deficit because no one was spending any money.
 Many people were in debt, and it takes time to pay off that debt, as anyone knows, and if they are paying off debt, then they cannot spend money for discretionary products and services, which is a major reason why the economy contracted and why it is only slowly recovering.
 Furthermore, businesses will not invest or hire if they have no customers, and if they are not hiring, then the economy contracts even further.
 Hence, Obama had to increase the deficit to stimulate the economy.

 Nonetheless, this has not prevented the Republicans from repeatedly criticizing Obama for increasing the deficit, even though their plan of slashing both spending and taxes does not make much sense, which is why Romney has not provided any details about his deficit reduction plan before the election.
 Obama had to increase the deficit because only the federal government was in a position to spend money to stimulate the economy.
 The necessary borrowing has increased the deficit dramatically, but without the stimulatory spending, the United States would have plunged into a deeper recession.
 It would not have been so bad had Bush not borrowed money so that he could give big tax breaks to the wealthy.
 Borrowing money should only be done to handle a financial crisis, not to give handouts to the wealthy, who already have much more than they need.